-1L - Miss Lai - supported by Mrs Stone & Mrs Hillyard
+1L - Miss Lai - supported by Mrs Stone/Mrs Smith & Mrs Tamcken

-1R - Miss Rayton - supported by Mrs Netherton
+1R - Miss Rayton - supported by Mrs Netherton/Miss Charlesworth

-1H - Miss Holdaway - supported by Mrs Hillyard, Miss Gorman & Mrs Ware
+1H - Miss Kelly - supported by Mrs Hillyard, Miss Gorman & Mrs Ware

 Year 1 is a very important and exciting year for our children when they move from the Foundation Stage into Key Stage 1.
 We continue to build upon the progress the children have made during their Reception year and to encourage greater independence in subtle ways.
 We ask our parents to leave their children at the classroom door to give them responsibility for getting ready each morning.
 We recognise that it is sometimes more difficult for our parents than it is for our children!